riscvarchive/riscv-code-size-reduction/proposals/Huawei Custom Extension/riscv_push_pop_extension.rst

 is the callee save subset of the standard RISC-V UABI, as defined in Chapter 20 *RISC-V Assembly Programmer’s Handbook of the RISC-V Unprivileged ISA* specification
 (s0-s11), and the caller save registers which are most frequently spilled: the return address (ra) and first function arguments (a0-1).

-The mask to register mapping is summarised in :numref:`regcount_table` .
+The mask to register mapping is summarised below.

-.. _regcount_table:
 .. table:: Register count mapping for C.PUSH/C.POP/C.POPRET

   +--------+-----------------+---------------------------+